Baylor > Campus Recreation > Intramurals > Sports & Schedules > Dodgeball

 - Teams will be given points for dressing up in costume.

-- Each team that dresses up will be awarded 25 points.
+- Each team that dresses up will be awarded 25 intramural points for their organization/residence hall.

 - A five minute time limit has been established for each contest.